I love granola!

-I love granola!
 It always seems like such a cafe style, luxurious breakfast item to me.
-I am not really keen on the store bought variety though as they tend to be loaded with oils and sugar.
+I am not really keen on the store bought variety though because as well as being expensive, they also tend to be loaded with oils and sweeteners (and coconut … why?!).

-Well – here’s a way to enjoy your granola without those unnecessary additions!
+Well – here’s a way to enjoy your granola that’s kinder to your pocket and to your body!

 - 2 1/2 cups rolled oats (use puffed rice or quinoa flakes for the GF option)